SpellholdStudios/Shadows_over_Soubar/README.md

 - Updated the metadata file to use the latest template.
 - Change HANDLE_CHARSETS to use from_UTF8 and adjusted tra files.
 - Fixed HANDLE_CHARSETS execution on EET.
+- Fixed encoding problems by replacing ű with û.
 - Updated add_worldmap_tbl.
 - Fixed adding areas to cheat table.
 - Remove custom kit.ids fixer and use latest from BG2Fixpack.